facebook/flipper/docs/getting-started.md

 Install the dependencies by running `cd ios && pod install`.
 You can now import and initialize Flipper in your `ios/your-app-name/AppDelegate.m`.

-Here, there are the following plugins integrations:
+The code below enabled the following integrations:

 - Layout Inspector
 - Network